Transport in the Dominican Republic: Buses

 The Dominican Republic has a bus system that is rather reliable, and most of these public transportation vehicles are fairly comfortable.
 The fare is generally inexpensive, and there are bus terminals and stops in most of the island's major cities.

 Public Cars (Carros Públicos)

-The Public Cars (Carros Públicos–Conchos) are privately owned passenger cars that transit a specific route daily and passengers pay a certain fee with the convenience of stopping anywhere.
-This comprises one of the main ways of transportation inside the capital city of Santo Domingo, as well as other major cities.
-This system, though, is not very reliable and lacks discipline.
-The high number of public cars that travel the roads, and the fact that they do not lend themselves to regulation or central control, causes frequent transit problems among city roads.
-They may also be somewhat uncomfortable, since they try to fit as many people as possible inside them.
-As a standard, a four-person sedan (driver included) usually carries six passengers, twice the amount for which they were designed.
+The Public Cars (Carros Públicos–Conchos) are privately owned passenger cars that transit a specific route daily Passengers may request a stop anywhere along the route.
+Carros Públicos carry a significant portion of commuters in Santo Domingo and other major cities.
+The system is not very reliable and lacks oversight and regulation which leads to congestion and other issues.
+They may also be somewhat uncomfortable, since drivers try to fit as many people as possible inside the vehicles.
+Carros Públicos are often standard sedans, but can be packed with as many as six passengers.

 Railways

-Rail operations are provided by one state-owned operator and several private operators (mainly for sugar mills):
+Rail operations are provided by one state-owned operator and several private operators (mainly for sugar mills).
+There are no rail connections with neighboring Haiti.